udelevc/udelevc.github.io/README.md

-# Website for the University of Delaware's FSAE (Formula Society of Automotive Engineers) team, Blue Hen Racing
+# Website for the University of Delaware's FSAE (Formula Society of Automotive Engineers) team, Rooster Racing